-Instead of choosing to agonize over grey balayage or red hair, dye your hair chestnut, mahogany, dark honey, or cocoa.
+Instead of choosing to agonize over gray balayage or red hair, dye your hair chestnut, mahogany, dark honey, or cocoa.
 Don’t be afraid to indulge your sweet tooth and take your hair in a new direction.
-In ponytails, braids, or androgynous haircuts, dark brown hair is truly striking.
+In ponytails, braids, or androgynous haircuts, dark brown hair (and dark brown hair with highlights) is truly striking.

 The Best Dark Brown Hair Ideas To Try